In this tutorial for beginning modelers, I will explain how to use polygon modeling to create an object using 3dsMax.

 Selects the edges that are connected to the pre-selected edge.

-Now we have learned all the basics, let’s start the [Edit] process.
+Now that we have learned the basics, let’s start the [Edit] process.

-We can now start the polygon modelling since we have learned the needed knowledge.
+We can now start the polygon modeling since we have learned the needed knowledge.

-But alas, this article has become rather long, so I guess we will start in the next article.
+This article has become long, so I will introduce polygon modeling in the next article.